LinkedInLearning/functional-csharp-2833002/README.md

 # Explore functional patterns in C#
 This is the repository for the LinkedIn Learning course **Explore functional patterns in C#**.
-The full course is available from [LinkedIn Learning](LICOURSEURL).
+The full course is available from [LinkedIn Learning][lil-course-url].

-## Description

-Functional programming (FP) languages are well equipped to handle modern software problems like massive scale, distributed systems and multiple threaded runtimes.
+Functional programming offers developers a straightforward way to tackle modern software problems like massive scale, distributed systems, and multiple threaded runtimes.
 Microsoft created the F# functional language to address this problem space and along the way they also introduced many FP features to C#.

-In this course we’ll look at how to exploit these new features, such as higher order functions and immutability to add functional programming to your code.
+Curious about how to work functional programming patterns into your .NET applications?
+In this course, Walt Ritscher shows you how.
+Discover how to leverage the functional programming features in C# to transform your code.
+Walt covers key topics such as immutability, higher-order functions, and why expressions are better for functional programs.
+Plus, learn how to compose function flow in C# using pipelining; work with functional programming concepts like map, filter and bind in LINQ; and more.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.